Azure/DW-with-Synapse-Data-Factory-Power-BI/README.md

-# Using Azure Synapse with Microsoft Power BI
+# Combining Azure Synapse with Microsoft Power BI

 This code will provive you a step-by-step guide to create a DataMart with transport information.